RoskildeSkiklub/ssfh/README.md

 ### Requirements

-Qt version 5.
+Qt version 5, inclusive linguist.

+On *ubuntu, you need at least these packages:

+qt5-default qqt5-qmake tbase5-dev-tools qttools5-dev-tools

+which should bring in an development enviroment for qt5.
+Obviously, you need the gcc tools as well.

 (For audio feedback, currently mplayer - this will be changed to Qt's multimedia platform later).

 You also need a magnetic card reader, a barcode scanner, and a thermal printer.
-You can test the system without, but for actual use you will want at least a barcode scanner..
+You can test the system without, but for actual use you will want at least a barcode scanner.

 ## What is the status of the system